bregman-arie/computer-networking/interview_questions/README.md

 None of the involved hosts are aware of the process taking place.
 ```

+* What is the difference between TCP and UDP?

 ## Linux Networking

 * How do you initiate an ARP request manually?